 Emily Bryce Bowie ’00 is an owner and communications consultant for Bryce Corporation, a locally owned and operated manufacturing business.
 She previously served the company as an account manager until 2011.
 Mrs. Bowie holds a Bachelor of Science in Commerce from the McIntire School of Business at the University of Virginia, where she currently is a member of the regional selection committee for the Jefferson Scholars Foundation.
 She has been active at Hutchison both as a Class of 2000 loyalty representative and a member of the Vision 2020 committee.
-She and her husband, Sean, are the proud parents of Virginia ’28, Dorothy ’30, and Thomas.
+She and her husband, Sean, are the proud parents of Virginia ’28, Dorothy ’30, Thomas and Bryce.

 Will Deupree III is a Managing Director and former branch manager of the Memphis Ridgeway branch of Raymond James & Associates.
 He has achieved the designation of Certified Investment Management Analyst, a joint program between the Investment Management Consultant Associate and Wharton Business School.
 He received his bachelor’s degree in political science from the University of Tennessee.
 Active in his community, Mr. Deupree has served on the boards of numerous civic and charitable organizations, including the National Civil Rights Museum and Partners in Public Education.
 He currently serves as a member of the board of trustees for the Deupree Family Foundation and is a board member of Commercial Bank and Holding Company.
 He and his wife, Angie, have a daughter, Jordan ’24, and a son, Reese.